-In 2015, I established Homerton Jazz at Homerton College, a non-academic department comprised of a 21-piece jazz orchestra (HoJO) and a weekly performance event (Jazz in the Bar) that enabled the college’s musicians to develop their own bands/ensembles and get experience performing with local professional jazz musicians.
+Shortly after beginning my PhD at Cambridge, I established Homerton Jazz at Homerton College, a non-academic department comprised of a 21-piece jazz orchestra (HoJO), a weekly performance night (Jazz in the Bar) and large-scale themed events that enabled the college’s musicians to develop their own bands/ensembles and get experience performing with local professional jazz musicians.
 Homerton Jazz quickly doubled the amount of students participating in regular music events at the college.
-I have been working with the students to build a management structure so that Homerton Jazz will continue to grow as an entirely student-managed organisation after I have left the college.
+I stepped down from being the director in late 2017 to finish my PhD thesis and was awarded The Barton Prize for being “the graduate student that has contributed most to college life”.
+Before leaving, I worked with the participants to build a firm management structure so that Homerton Jazz will continue to grow as an entirely student-managed organisation after I have left the college.

 My lecturing style is primarily influenced by my time at The Berklee College of Music.
 Berklee’s motto, ‘Esse quam videri‘ (to be rather than to seem) has come to have more meaning to me as I have entered into the field of academia.
 I have met many lecturers of music that have never been out of academia so they have never been a professional performer or teacher and unknowingly fail to prepare their students for the real world.
 It is important to me to be a practicing musician, rather than to seem like one.